Contemporary Asia in the 21st Century

 With in-depth guides to the four episodes of the PBS/BBC series China from the Inside and a For Educators section with two lesson plans on globalization and the environment and development.

-U.S.-China Trade Tensions [CHOICES Program, Brown]
+U.S.-China Trade Tensions [The Choices Program, Brown University]

 Students will: 1) Consider the reasons for current trade tensions between the United States and China, 2) Identify and assess U.S. trade policy toward China, 3) Examine primary sources from U.S. officials, scholars, journalists, and business leaders supporting and opposing Trump administration trade policies with China, 4) Use active listening, critical thinking, and persuasive argument skills to explore, discuss, and evaluate arguments related to Trump administration trade policies with China.

-The National Humiliation Narrative: Dealing with the Present by Fixating on the Past [Education about Asia]
+The National Humiliation Narrative: Dealing with the Present by Fixating on the Past [Education About Asia]

 East Asia and the Pacific/World 101 [Foreign Policy Association]